+San Francisco is a better city when it is open to all, not just the wealthy.
 Connie is a strong advocate for the preservation and production of 100% affordable housing, focused on low- and middle-income residents.
 She also supports a balanced approach to development that prioritizes protections against displacement for vulnerable tenants, and local control so that residents can weigh in on new developments.

 Tenant Protections and Support for Low-Income Homeowners

-Keeping working San Franciscans in their city is a priority for Connie.
-She will push to expand funding for first-time home buyer programs, and support assistance for homeowners on fixed incomes.
+Furthermore, she will push to expand funding for first-time home buyer programs, and support assistance for homeowners on fixed incomes.
 She will invest more deeply in the City’s small site acquisition program to preserve rent-controlled apartment buildings and prevent tenant evictions.

-Connie worked for community-based service organizations before beginning her career in public service, and understands firsthand how much residents rely on neighborhood organizations to get support and meet basic needs-- particularly our most vulnerable residents.
+Connie worked for community-based service organizations before beginning her career in public service, and understands firsthand how much residents rely on neighborhood organizations to get support and meet basic needs — particularly our most vulnerable residents.
 Services for families, seniors, immigrant residents and low-income San Francisco’s are a top concern for Connie.

 San Francisco’s homelessness crisis has grown significantly, mimicking California and the rest of the country.
 Homelessness is a symptom of a systemic problem and that problem is the lack of equity, the lack of equitable access to healthcare, housing and job, and food security for many generations of working people.